A note to the reader

 If you are not, Strategy in Praxis will not be the newsletter for you.
 But hey, at least there are many, many more to choose from.

-On Stephen Bungay’s strategic intent
+On Stephen Bungay’s strategic intent,

-On Richard Rumelt’s guiding policy
+on Richard Rumelt’s guiding policy,

-On Roger Martin’s Where to Play/How to Win
+on Roger Martin’s Where to Play/How to Win,

-Regarding subscriptions
+Regarding premium subscriptions

 Hi JP I'm very interested in your work on e-commerce with James Hankin, how do I discover more about this please?
 All the best, Mark.